eostrom/astreo/src/content/words/2015-05-22-dropbox-express-with-ecmascript-6.md

 ---
 supertitle: Dropbox Express with ECMAScript 6+.
-subtitle: "Part 1: Express, Babel."
+subtitle: 'Part 1: Express, Babel.'
-title: "Dropbox Express: Express, Babel."
+title: 'Dropbox Express: Express, Babel.'
 date: 2015-05-22T21:50Z
 tags:
   - node.js
   - express.js
   - es.next
   - babel
   - eslint
 section: code
 ---

-*This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and [one thing][async-await] that I hope will be in ES 7), and Zombie.js for testing.
+_This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and [one thing][async-await] that I hope will be in ES 7), and Zombie.js for testing.
 It was my first time using any of these things (except JavaScript, natch), so there are probably better ways to do some of it.
-[Let me know!][contact]*
+[Let me know!][contact]_

 In this post, I'll cover the initial setup.
 Future posts will be about more interesting things. <!-- READMORE -->